 - 18 amino acids (11 of which are essential)

 - 5 sources of healthy, unsaturated fatty acids, including alpha-linolenic acid and linoleic acid

 - Phytochemicals, including beta-carotene, zeaxanthin, lycopene, cryptoxanthin, lutein and polysaccharides

-How does this compare to some other popular fruits?
+How does goji berry nutrition compare to some other popular fruits?

 Top 8 Goji Berries Benefits

 1. Provide High Levels of Antioxidants and Nutrients

 Like most other superfoods, goji berries are an excellent source of antioxidants that help boost the immune system and protect the body from high levels of oxidative stress and inflammation, since they fight free radical damage.

 One of the surprising goji berry benefits you might not know about is that each serving has about four grams of protein and 18 different amino acids, plus over 20 other trace minerals, including zinc, iron, phosphorus and riboflavin (vitamin B2).
 Ounce for ounce, goji berries offer more beta-carotene than carrots and more iron than soybeans and spinach, which makes them a great source to help stave off iron deficiency.